CWE-441: Unintended Proxy or Intermediary ('Confused Deputy')

 Which programming languages are affected by Unintended Proxy or Intermediary ('Confused Deputy')?+

-CWE-441 commonly affects Languages.
+CWE-441 commonly affects Not Language-Specific.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+